-- a. cyberbullies more easily hide behind the anonymity that the Internet provides; - b. cyberbullies spread their hurtful messages to a very wide audience with remarkable speed; - c. cyberbullies do not have to own their own actions, as it is usually very difficult to identify cyberbullies because of screen names, so they do not fear being punished for their actions; and - d. the reflection time that once existed between the planning of a prank-or a serious stunt-and its commission is all but been erased when it comes to cyberbullying activity.
+- a.
+Cyberbullies more easily hide behind the anonymity that the Internet provides; - b.
+Cyberbullies spread their hurtful messages to a very wide audience with remarkable speed; - c.
+Cyberbullies do not have to own their own actions, as it is usually very difficult to identify cyberbullies because of screen names, so they do not fear being punished for their actions; and - d.
+The reflection time that once existed between the planning of a prank-or a serious stunt-and its commission has all but been erased when it comes to cyberbullying activity.